NishaIssac/hm07-qa-us/README.md

 5. To run the tests :
-    *Save the file(Ctrl+S) with the code with 2 tests for an endpoint *On the Terminal(make sure you're on your Project Directory), run `npm jest` command to run all the files with tests(To run a single file: Run `npm jest filename.js`)
+    *Save the file(Ctrl+S) with the code with 2 tests for an endpoint *On the Terminal(make sure you're on your Project Directory), run `npx jest` command to run all the files with tests(To run a single file: Run `npx jest filename.js`)

 How I performed :
 1. POSTMAN